BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/ChangeAngleRepresentation.md

-Convert Angles to Degrees or Radians {#changeanglerepresentation}
+Convert Angles to Degrees or Radians
 =============

 ## Group (Subgroup) ##